wso2/docs-choreo-dev/en/docs/observability/observability-overview.md

 5. Trace requests.

 !!! note
     By default, the observability view is private and is only visible to the service owner.
-If you need to share it, toggle the **Share On** switch and share the observability URL.
+If you need to share it, toggle the **Share On** switch, copy the observability URL and share it with the required parties.

     ![Options Bar](../assets/img/observability/options-bar.png){: style="height:120%;width:90%"}

-### Throughput and Latency Graphs
+### Throughput and latency graphs

 ![Throughput and Latency Graph](../assets/img/observability/throughput-and-latency.png){: style="height:45%;width:70%"}